-10. Component Tests
+10. COMPONENT TESTS

-Load tests were conducted on the three principal precast load-bearing components of the structure.
-The components tested were columns, main beams with an appropriate portion of the topping slab connected to them, and a floorchannel slab.
+Load tests were conducted on the three principal load-bearing precast components of the structure.
+The components tested were columns, main beams with an appropriate portion of the topping slab connected to them, and a floor-channel slab.
 These tests were performed to determine the behavior and ultimate strength of the components.
 Included were tests to determine the effects of creep on the columns and repeated loading on the beams.

-10.2.
-Column Tests
+10.2 Column Tests

-The column specimens tested were typical "short"12 columns as shown in figure 5.6.
+The column specimens tested were typical "short"\ columns as shown in Fig. 5.6.
 Reinforcement was 60 ksi steel.
-Actual outside dimensions and concrete cover of individual test specimens are shown in table 10.1.
-Values of concrete strength of the various specimens are reported in section 10.2.1.1.
+Actual outside dimensions and concrete cover of individual test specimens are shown in Table 10.1.
+Values of concrete strength of the various specimens are reported in section 10.2.1 (1).
 The tests consisted of the following: